fedepaol/PostmanLib--Rings-Twice--Android/README.md

     result.getStream()

+Other callbacks are available to get notified of errors.

 ####Chained requests
 In many cases (such as facebook graph api), the rest api may require to use a request's result as a parameter of a newer request.
 This might be tricky using the callbacks given by the ServerInteractionHelper.
-To handlethese special cases, the executor parameter of the _processHttpResult_ call.
+To handlethese special cases, the executor parameter of the _onHttpResult_ call.
 Its _executeRequest_ method allows to execute new requests in the same thread (or service) that is handling the current request.

 Check FacebookExample for more details.